shays10/jvmworkshop/LikesCalculator/solution/Solution.md

 the app loads a data set file of youtube statistics and analyze it. in this case some optimizations can be done:
-1. increase the xmx parameter to:
+1. increase the xmx parameter using  `java -Xmx512M -jar target/LikesCalculator-1.0-SNAPSHOT-jar-with-dependencies.jar` or from `Edit configuration -> Vm options -> -Xmx512M `
 1. change the what the app work by reading chunks of the file...